Tools Support

 How to Calculate Insured Value (CIF + 10%)

-Insurance policies insure the 'insurable interest'—the value you'd lose if cargo doesn't arrive.
-This is typically Cost + Insurance + Freight (CIF) + 10% buffer.
+Insurance policies cover your 'insurable interest' — the value you would lose if your cargo never shows up.
+This is often Cost + Insurance + Freight, or CIF, plus a 10% buffer.

 Why the 10% buffer?
-Because you lose not just the cargo cost, but also selling opportunity, profit margin, and handling costs.
-A $100,000 cargo that arrives damaged might cost you $110,000 in total impact (cargo + lost margin + expedited re-order).
+Because you don't just lose the cargo cost — you also lose the chance to sell it, your profit margin, and any handling cost.
+A $100,000 cargo that arrives damaged might cost you $110,000 in total impact, once you add the cargo, the lost margin, and a rushed reorder.

 Calculation formula: